kartikag01/react-custom-scrollbars/README.md

 ### Reason for Fork
-There is bug in orignial Repo (https://github.com/malte-wessel/react-custom-scrollbars) Bug - https://github.com/malte-wessel/react-custom-scrollbars/issues/261 Which https://github.com/lamhieu-vk/react-custom-scrollbars have fixed, so we forked for safity
+There is bug in orignial Repo (https://github.com/malte-wessel/react-custom-scrollbars) Bug - https://github.com/malte-wessel/react-custom-scrollbars/issues/261 Which https://github.com/lamhieu-vk/react-custom-scrollbars have fixed, so we forked and published
+>

 ## License